XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 <a href="#from_footnote_9" id="footnote_9"><sup>9</sup></a> – In practice, the XRP Ledger runs more efficiently by starting a new round of consensus concurrently, before validation has completed.

 <a href="#from_footnote_10" id="footnote_10"><sup>10</sup></a> – A `rippled` server can respond to API requests even without a complete ledger history.
 Interruptions in service or network connectivity can lead to missing ledgers, or gaps, in the server’s ledger history.
 Over time, if configured to, `rippled` fills in gaps in its history.
-When testing for missing transactions, it is important to verify against a server with continuous complete ledgers from the time the transaction was submitted until its LastLedgerSequence.
-Use the RPC server_state to determine which complete_ledgers are available to a particular server.
+When testing for missing transactions, it is important to verify against a server with continuous complete ledgers from the time the transaction was submitted until its `LastLedgerSequence`.
+Use the [server_info method][] to determine which ledgers are available to a particular server.

 <!--{# common link defs #}-->